From Acquisition to Product: How Google Stitch Changes What It Means to Work in Growth

-You have the hypothesis and the data to back it up.
-You know exactly what needs to change in the landing page, the registration flow, or the experience for new users.
-But between the idea and the execution, there are endless meetings, dozens of review rounds with the design team, an open queue of developer tickets, and at least three weeks on the calendar.
+If you've spent any time in digital marketing, you know the frustration.
+You have the hypothesis and the data to back it.
+You know exactly what should change in the landing page, the registration flow, the new-user experience.
+But between the idea and execution there are endless meetings, dozens of review rounds with design, a queue of developer tickets and at least three weeks on the calendar.

 The biggest bottleneck for a growth marketer isn't a lack of ideas, it's the distance between the idea and its execution.

-For years, this has been one of the hidden costs of digital marketing: the speed of learning is limited by the speed of iteration, and the speed of iteration depends on resources that are outside your control.
+For years this has been one of the hidden costs of digital marketing: the speed of learning is limited by the speed of iteration, and the speed of iteration depends on resources outside your control.
+Lately I've been testing Google Stitch, and between this and Claude Code, everything I just described has changed.

-The result: long review cycles, a game of telephone between my initial proposal and what actually went live, and clients who lost their early enthusiasm while waiting to see something tangible.
+The result: long review cycles, a game of telephone between my initial proposal and what actually went live, and clients who lost their early enthusiasm waiting to see something tangible.

-Now I can execute and deliver by myself, not as a replacement for a senior designer, but as someone who can materialize ideas with enough fidelity to validate them, present them, and even build and publish them.
+Now I can execute and deliver by myself, not as a replacement for a senior designer, but as someone who can materialise ideas with enough fidelity to validate them, present them, and even build and publish them.

 Google Stitch doesn't replace good taste or critical thinking.
 It amplifies them.
 The difference comes from whoever is using it.